 Much of what we have been considering relates to developing ethical attitudes and making decisions in response to circumstances of life.
 This is important for Christian holy living.
 However, much biblical teaching concerns not just the avoidance of evil or the meeting of circumstances.
-God’s people are called to go beyond avoiding the bad things to the point of actively engaging the world as servant of God.
-We are called to go the second mile, to live out the implications of being redeemed and transformed people of God in positive ways.
-If we listen carefully to Jesus’ teachings and watch his actions in the gospels, we will quickly conclude that this goes far beyond ‘witnessing’ to people.
+God’s people are called to go beyond avoiding the bad things to the point of actively engaging the world as servants of God.
+We are called to go the second mile (Matt.
+5:38-42), to live out the implications of being redeemed and transformed people of God in positive ways.
+If we listen carefully to Jesus’ teachings and watch his actions in the gospels, we will quickly conclude that this goes far beyond witnessing to people.

 The truth is that a Christian lifestyle reflects a heart warmed by the love of God that turns outward to love others.
 Christians are not required to live by rules and regulations.
-At this point, Paul talks of freedom from such stifling laws (Gal 2-3; see The Role of the Law in Galatians 3:19-25).
-Living as Christians, however, means that we are constrained by love.
+The Apostle Paul talks of freedom from such stifling laws (Gal 2-3; see The Role of the Law in Galatians 3:19-25).
+Living as recreated and transformed people of God, however, means that we are constrained by love.
 That is far more liberating, and at the same time far more demanding, than any set of rules could ever be.
 God does not demand that we love.
 That is a contradiction in terms.
 In Jesus, He has modeled for us what true love will do, and how far it will go.
 He has then called us to follow His example.
 There is risk in that.
 We become vulnerable when we risk living such a lifestyle.
 That is why Dietrich Bonhoeffer wrote of costly discipleship.
 But as Wesley rediscovered, there is really no other way to live out being authentically Christian.

 When we have the heart of Christ, the world will recognize it.
-And people will not be surprised when we tell them are Christians.
-They will say that "act like it."
+And people will not be surprised when we tell them we are Christians.
+They will say that we "act like it."